bueler/multilevel-stokes-geometry/README.md

 ## py/

-Codes in this directory support the above paper.
+Python/Firedrake codes in this directory support the above paper.
 A copy of repository https://bitbucket.org/pefarrell/fascd/src/master/ is required; the ideas of FASCD are documented by the paper in https://github.com/bueler/mcd-extended:

   * E. Bueler & P. Farrell (in preparation), A full approximation scheme multilevel method for nonlinear variational inequalities